 Sensors deployed throughout the network help generate user profiles and determine different points and levels of organizational risk.
 Tuned to those risks, ZTNA can be used to control access to enterprise-owned resources, with SWGs blocking inbound and outbound web traffic and CASBs enforcing limits on the actions individual users can perform inside specific applications.

 Since not all threats originate at network endpoints – web apps and email are the top two breached vectors according to Verizon – it’s important for sensors and mitigation tools to reach beyond endpoints as well.
 Extended detection and response (XDR) technologies fill gaps left open by endpoint detection and response (EDR).
 XDR collects and correlates deep threat from network, cloud, servers, email, and users to determine how a threat communicates and travels through the network and what’s been accessed, by whom and when to surface fewer but higher-fidelity alerts.

-Coupled with a strong security culture, having the right automated tools in place to detect, respond, and remediate threats provide comprehensive protection for decentralised and distributed organisations.
+Coupled with a strong security culture, having the right automated tools in place to detect, respond, and remediate threats provide comprehensive protection for decentralized and distributed organizations.
 The last piece of the puzzle is having a clear, shared plan for how to respond when breaches do occur.

-In decentralised organisations, having incident response plans captured in a playbook that IT security teams anywhere can refer to helps bring consistency to how incidents are addressed and provides a feedback loop that benefits the organisation as a whole.
-The process of creating a playbook can help expose security gaps—especially in decentralised and distributed organisations—to strengthen the security posture overall.
+In decentralized organizations, having incident response plans captured in a playbook that IT security teams anywhere can refer to helps bring consistency to how incidents are addressed and provides a feedback loop that benefits the organization as a whole.
+The process of creating a playbook can help expose security gaps—especially in decentralized and distributed organizations—to strengthen the security posture overall.

 Download Trend Micro’s Incident Response Services & Playbooks Guide